-BYLAW 23 - RULES AND REGULATIONS (effective April 21, 2019)
+BYLAW 23 - RULES AND REGULATIONS {effective April 21, 2019}

-23.01 The Board may prescribe such rules and regulations not inconsistent with these Bylaws relating to the management and operation of the Corporation as they deem expedient, provided that such rules and regulations shall have force and effect only until the next General Meeting of the Corporation when they shall be confirmed, and failing such confirmation at such General Meeting shall at and from that time cease to have any force and effect.

-23.02 CDS shall have the following Rules and Regulations:

-Schedule A - Financial Regulations

-Schedule B - Championship Rules

-Schedule C - Adjudication Rules

-Schedule D - Television Regulations

-Schedule E - Proxy Form

-Schedule F - Dress Code

-Schedule G - Rules for Other Dances

-Schedule H - Guideline on Reinstatement as an Amateur

-Schedule I - Code of Conduct

-Schedule J - Professional Division Competition Rules

-Schedule K- Adjudicator's Code of Conduct
+- 23.01 The Board may prescribe such rules and regulations not inconsistent with these Bylaws relating to t he management and operation of the Corporation as they deem expedient, provided that such rules and regulations shall have force and effect only until the next General Meeting of the Corporation when they shall be confirmed, and failing such confirmation at such General Meeting shall at and from that time cease to have any force and effect. - 23.02 CDS shall have the following Rules and Regulations: - Schedule A Financial Regulations Schedule B - Championship Rules Schedule C - Adjudication Rules Schedule D - Television Regulations Schedule E - Proxy Form Schedule F - Dress Code Schedule G - Rules for Other Dances Schedule H - Guideline on Reinstatement as an Amateur Schedule I - Code of Conduct Schedule J - Professional Division Competition Rules Schedule K - Adjudicator's Code of Conduct Schedule L - Canada DanceSport Harassment, Bullying, and Discrimination Policy Schedule M - Guidelines for Organizing Canada DanceSport Championships - Appendix I Guidelines for the selection of judges for the CCC

-Schedule L - Canada DanceSport Harassment, Bullying, and Discrimination Policy all of which may be amended by an Ordinary Resolution of the General Meeting.
+All of which may be amended by an Ordinary Resolution of the General Meeting.